leemunroe/blog/_posts/2015-02-09-building-sending-email-designers-developers.markdown

 * 0.01% is a poor spam rate
 * 1% is a poor unsubscribe rate

 Also remember that **open rates and click through rates can be vanity metrics** (read "they don't really matter").
-At the end of the day what you really want to track is that end goal or conversion.
+At the end of the day what you **really want to track is that end goal or conversion**.

 Google’s [URL builder](https://support.google.com/analytics/answer/1033867?hl=en) can help with this if you're using Google Analytics.